se-edu/learningresources/contents/functionalProgramming/intro.md

 ## Disadvantages of Functional Programming

 Functional programming is not a new concept and has been around since the 1950s.
 Even though it is gaining in popularity today, it is not the predominant programming paradigm used in software applications today.
-Despite the stated benefits of Functional programming, there are some downsides of it that can help explain why it is not the mainstream programming paradigm:
+Despite the stated benefits of functional programming, there are some downsides of it that can help explain why it is not the mainstream programming paradigm:

 - Lack of imperative data structures.
 One good example is the [lack of hash map](https://stackoverflow.com/questions/6793259/how-does-one-implement-hash-tables-in-a-functional-language) which is an important performant dictionary.
 - Functional programming can be [slower](https://www.quora.com/Do-functional-programming-languages-always-run-slower-than-imperative-language) than optimal Imperative programming for reasons such as data copying due to data immutability.